-The State Absentee Ballot Application should only be on a prescribed form the State Board of Elections has authorized or on a form provided under federal law.
-(The State Board form can not be altered in any way).
-Although the Statute states: “The Montgomery Board of Elections may not accept an application submitted on a preprinted form unless it has been authorized by the State”, However, ANY REQUEST will be honored as long as it contains the same information as that of the “informal written request”!
+Maryland’s Absentee Ballot Application is composed on a prescribed form that the State Board of Elections has authorized.
+A form provided under Federal Law is also permitted.
+(The State Board form may not be altered in any way).
+Although the Statute states: “The Montgomery Board of Elections may not accept an application submitted on a preprinted form unless it has been authorized by the State”; ANY REQUEST will be honored as long as it contains the same information as that of the “informal written request”!
 (As shown below)

 Faxed or E-mailed

-The application must be received by the legal deadline (visit www.777vote.org) by mail (4:30pm) or by fax (11:59pm).
+The application must be received by the legal deadline (see above or visit www.777vote.org) by mail (4:30pm) or by fax (11:59pm).
 You may download an absentee application or request by email or by phone.
 Applications must provide name, address, date of birth, political party affiliation, which election and be mailed or faxed to: Board of Elections P.O.
-Box 10159 Rockville, MD 20849-0159 / the fax number is 240-777-8560
+Box 10159 Rockville, MD 20849-0159 / the fax number is 240-777-8560.

-Yes, there is a provision that allows for late, in-person applications.
-A late application may be made in person by the voter or the voter’s authorized agent.
+Yes, there is a provision that allows for in-person applications.
+An application may be made in person by the voter or the voter’s authorized agent.

 An authorized agent is an individual you pick to secure your voting ballot from the Montgomery Board of Elections so you can vote at home.
 The authorized agent would pick-up the ballot and after you vote, the ballot can be mailed in by you or returned to the Board of Elections by 8:00 p.m. on Election Day.

-The application for the authorized agent can be downloaded by you or your agent.
+The application for the voter’s authorized agent can be downloaded by you or your agent.
 This form can be faxed to the Montgomery Board of Elections.
 You can fill out the necessary parts and both you and your agent can sign and date the form.
-Your agent will secure the proper identification and return the form to the Montgomery County Board of Elections where your agent will then be given a ballot that will be filled out by you and then returned to the Board of Elections by 8:00 p.m. on Election Day.
+Your agent will secure the proper identification and return your application to the Montgomery County Board of Elections where your agent will then be given a ballot that will be filled out by you and then returned to the Board of Elections by 8:00 p.m. on Election Day

 First, the voter must complete, sign and submit an Absentee Ballot Application to the Board of Elections.
-Applications may be downloaded at www.777vote.org or voters may call our office at 240-777-8550 to have an application mailed.
+Voters may apply online at the State Board of Elections website http://www.elections.state.md.us/ .
+Voters may also download an application at www.777vote.org or, voters may call our office at 240-777-8500 to have an application mailed.
 Applications are also available at our office located at 18753 N. Frederick Ave.
 Suite #210, Gaithersburg, MD 20879 during normal business hours.

 We begin mailing ballots approximately 6 weeks prior to the upcoming election.

 No .
 Please print all documents.
 Vote your ballot.
-Sign the Oath of Absentee Voter and mail your voted ballot and oath to the Board of Elections.
-Voted Ballots may be returned to the Board of Elections in person by 8:00 P.M. on Election Day, but, may NOT be returned to a Polling Place.
+Sign the Oath of Absentee Voter and mail or deliver your voted ballot in person along with the signed oath to the Board of Elections.
+Voted Ballots may be returned to the Board of Elections in person before 8:00 P.M. on Election Day; and, may NOT be returned to a Polling Place.